-A new season of Saturday Night Live is fast approaching, and with it the annual tradition of the SNL ticket lottery, a system in which fans are instructed to send an email to the show for the chance to win tickets to an episode.
-The ticket lottery runs for the entire month of August, but if you don’t want to wait around until the season finale only to learn that you weren’t one of the lucky winners, all hope is not lost!
+The end of every summer marks the return of a new season of Saturday Night Live, and with it the annual tradition of the SNL ticket lottery, a system in which fans are instructed to send an email to the show for the chance to win tickets to an episode.
+The ticket lottery typically runs for the entire month of August, but if you don’t want to wait around until the season finale only to learn that you weren’t one of the lucky winners, all hope is not lost!
 There is another way — but, be warned, it takes a lot of patience and stamina.
-For your convenience, here’s a rundown of the two official options the show offers for fans to get tickets to both the live shows and dress rehearsals, plus some tips from us, as well as sources with knowledge of the SNL audience process.
+For your convenience, below is a rundown of the two official options the show offers for fans to get tickets to both the live shows and dress rehearsals, plus some tips from us, as well as sources with knowledge of the SNL audience process.

 The SNL Ticket Lottery

 The season-46 SNL ticket lottery runs from 12 a.m. on Saturday, August 1, through 11:59 p.m. on Monday, August 31.
 NBC appears to be playing things by ear this season due to the pandemic and has included this disclaimer on the SNL ticket-lottery page: “The safety of our guests and employees is our top priority.
 We will continue to monitor the situation on a week-by-week basis in partnership with government and health experts and appreciate your understanding during this time.
 Please stay safe and be sure to follow us on social media for any updates!”